MU-Data-Science/GAF/FABRIC/Readme.md

   - Script should start downloading fastqFiles on 8 nodes in screen sessions.
 Downloaded fastq files will be placed under `/mydata/fastqFiles` on vm0 till vm7.
   - Once all downloads are complete, on each node run `hdfs dfs -put /mydata/fastqFiles/*fastq.gz /`
   - Or if you want to move downloaded fastq files from all the VMs to VM0, in a screen run this command `for i in {0..7}; do scp vm$i:/mydata/fastqFiles/* vm0:/mydata/genomes ;done`.
 It will copy the downladed fastq files from all the vms to vm0:/mydata/genomes/
+  - Another approach is to send the command to each node to move to hdfs `for i in {0..7}; do ssh vm$i "/mydata/hadoop/bin/hdfs dfs -put /mydata/fastqFiles/* /"; done`

  :exclamation: copying might throw following error `Name node is in safe mode` :exclamation: <br> <br>